How are the Carnegie Math Pathway courses different from other college and remedial math offerings?

 Can these courses be used as a prerequisite for College Algebra?

 Quantway was designed as a quantitative reasoning pathway for students in non-STEM majors.
 Should students in this pathway need or desire to take pre-calculus courses, we have designed a set of open source Bridge materials that provide students with the algebraic reasoning skills they need to transition into college-level algebra and/or transfer to a STEM field.
-These, along with our full sample curriculum materials, are available on our Explorer Site, which you can sign up for here.
+To learn more about these course options and their learning outcomes, check out the course catalog here.

 What is Statway?